 One day one of my friends was helping the art teacher go through a whole lot of paintings that students had done.
 He held up one indicating it was mine.
 It was thown out.
 Sometime later we were asked to hand in for assessment the paintings we had done.
 Haveing been thrown out I had nothing to hand in so ended up getting zero for art.
 As I moved on to the next year I get the impression art was not part of the average that was calculated for your overall assessment.

 Not long after I started at Northcote high we moved from Northcote to Watsonia.
 Having all my friends at Northcote high I didn't want to change schools.
-So I used to ride my bike, The Camel to school and back ever school day.
-That was 18 miles ??
-Per day.
+So I used to ride my bike, The Camel to school and back every school day.
+That was 18 miles,29 kms Per day.
 It kept me extremely fit.

-Did not no school was for learning I thought it was for fun
+Up until the time I failed third form I did not no school was for learning.
+I thought it was for fun.

 I can still remember the first program I wrote.